cklim83/test_md/03_rb130_rb139/closure.md

 color = "blue"
 call_chunk(say_color)
 ```
 In the code snippet above, local variable `color` isn't part of the `Proc` object's binding since it isn't in scope when the `Proc` object is instantiated.
 This will raise an error when we try to call the `code_chunk` closure within the `call_chunk` method, and not during the closure definition.
-This is fixed by placing `color = "blue"` above the closure definition to make it in-scope.
+This can be fixed by placing `color = "blue"` above the closure definition to make it in-scope.

-### Forms of Closures in Ruby
+### Creating Closures in Ruby
-In Ruby, closures can take one of 3 forms:
+In Ruby, we can create closures in 3 ways:
 - **Blocks**,
 - **Proc** objects, and
 - **lambda** objects

 ### Using Closures
-Methods and block can return `Proc` or `lambda` objects (note: a block cannot be a return value) that enhances the usefulness of closures.
+As methods and blocks can return `Proc` or `lambda` objects (note: a block cannot be a return value), that make closures very useful.

 **Example: Proc as Return Value**
 ```ruby